Palmqvist91/jira-cli-assistant/README.md

 ## Release notes (1.0.16)

-- Fix: Set up new config profile is now working again.
+- Update: projectkey and issuekey is not case sensitive anymore.

 ## Features